-ACCOUNTING SOCIETY: This organization is designed to give students an opportunity to participate in accounting practices.
-Students are introduced to the best practices of accounting.
-Upon the permission of the advisor, students of any classification may join.
+ACCOUNTING SOCIETY: This organization is designed to give students an opportunity to participate in accounting practices and to be exposed to various careers in the field.
+Upon the permission of the advisor, students of any classification are eligible for membership.
+Sponsor: Debra Carter

 AMBASSADORS: This organization is designed to give students an opportunity to participate in activities of the college.
 Students are introduced to the history of the college and represent the college with the recruiting staff.
-Upon an interview of the advisor, students of any classification can join.
+Upon an interview of the advisor, students of any classification are eligible for membership.
 The Ambassadors participate in various activities of the college on and off campus.
+Sponsor: LaShasa Griffin